A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Problem Statement and Formulations

 \subsection{Multi-shuttle Routing as MDP}

 Even though it is possible to formulate the routing of a fleet of shuttles using a multi-agent reinforcement learning framework, such an approach suffers from several drawbacks.
 Firstly, in the presence of several shuttles, each of which is treated as an autonomous agent, the stationary assumption of MDP is no longer valid \cite{bucsoniu2010multi}.
 In particular, in the presence of other agents in the environment, the Markovian property, which states that reward and current state only depends on individual action and previous state, does not hold.
 Therefore, a multi-agent reinforcement learning framework works under partially observable MDP \cite{lowe2017multi, gupta2017cooperative, foerster2018counterfactual}, when each agent can observe only a local view of the network \cite{oliehoek2016concise}.
 Then each agent can only visit nodes visible from its local view, which imposes significant restrictions on developing an efficient routing.
-Secondly, training autonomous agents is challenging without making strong assumptions about constant communication between agents.
+Secondly, it is challenging to train autonomous agents without making strong assumptions about constant communication between agents.
 For instance, if at the current time step one agent selects a node to visit, then such information must be shared among other agents to avoid the presence of several agents at the same node.
 Lastly, under a static network, when the state of the network is constant and well-known, a centralized approach will help navigate a fleet of shuttles efficiently.
-Therefore, we formulate routing multiple shuttles to rebalance FFEVSS using a central controller, that is responsible for making routing decisions of all shuttles.
+Therefore, we formulate routing multiple shuttles to rebalance FFEVSS using a central controller responsible for making routing decisions of all shuttles.
 Then, we can formulate the problem using a single-agent reinforcement learning framework and MDP.
+We also note that the concept of multi-agent reinforcement learning and central controller is similar to decentralized control and centralized control in the transportation literature.